Tulip-Dev/tulip/doc/python/apichanges.rst

   filename = self.dataSet['filename']

-In the same manner, when transmitting a file parameter to a plugin trough a dictionnary (see :ref:`Applying an algorithm on a graph <applyGraphAlgorithm>`), the "file::" prefix is no more required to be written.
+In the same manner, when transmitting a file parameter to a plugin through a dictionary (see :ref:`Applying an algorithm on a graph <applyGraphAlgorithm>`), the "file::" prefix is no more required to be written.

 Nevertheless for backward compatibility, the old mechanism can still be used.